Special Education Data - 618 Data Collections

 The data is submitted in 2 separate files, one for "School Age" counts (students ages 5-21 in Kindergarten through Grade 12) and one for Early Childhood Special Education (students ages 3-5 in Pre-K).
 These files are outlined by the US Department of Education through the EDFacts initiative and have file specifications that are released yearly.
 The files for Child Count are FS002 - Children with Disabilities (IDEA) School Age and FS089 - Children with Disabilities (IDEA) Early Childhood.

-Below, see RIDE's Child Count data as it was reported for the most recent school year, 2023-24.
+Below, see RIDE's Child Count data as it was reported for the most recent school year, 2023-24, and submitted to the US Department of Education in July 2024.
+Please note that any category with a * indicates a count <10.

 Total Students with Disabilities Population: 25,945